1816-1818 — Niépce’s first Experiments

 Towards the Invention of Photography

-In 1816, a year before the pyreolophore patent ran out, Claude Niépce went to Paris, then to England, trying to make the engine invention work.
+In 1816, a year before the pyreolophore patent runs out, Claude goes to Paris, then to England in 1817, trying to make work the engine invention .

-In the meantime, Nicéphore started by himself some new research on an idea that had obsessed him for many years: making images seen at the back of camerae obscurae permanent by means of a support through a compound.
+Nicephore starts by himself new research on an idea that has obsessed him for many years : making permanent on a support through a compound the images seen at the back of camerae obscurae .

-Until then, camerae obscurae — these boxes with a lens adapted on a hole — projecting on the back an inverted image of the outside view, had only been used as a drawing aid.
+Until then , these boxes with a lens adapted on a hole , projecting on the back an inverted image of the outside view , had only been used as a drawing aid.

-For his first experiments, Nicéphore Niépce positioned at the back of a camera obscura sheets of papers coated with silver salts, known to blacken with daylight.
-In May 1816, he produced the first image of nature: a view from a window.
-It was a negative and the image vanished, because in broad daylight the coated paper becomes completely black.
-He called these images “retinas”.
+For his first experiments , Nicéphore Niépce positioned at the back of a camera obscura sheets of silver salts coated paper, known to blacken with daylight .
+In may 1816 he produced the first image of nature : a view from a window .
+It was a negative and the image vanished because in broad daylight the coated paper becomes completely black .
+He calls these images “retinas”.